rodrigo749/rodrigo749/README.md

 💡 &nbsp; I'm a software developer - currently working in front-end applications patterns.\
-🎓 &nbsp;I have a bachelor's degree in information systems 🌱
+🎓 &nbsp;I have a bachelor's degree in information systems 🎓 &nbsp;I have a postgratuate degree in Full Stack Development 🌱
 ✉️ &nbsp;You can email me at rodrigonottoboni@gmail.com.
 I'll try to respond as soon as possible!\